wmhall/psych-7p05/homework-guidelines.md

 ### Make your work shine!

-Here are some minor tweaks that can make a big difference in how awesome your product is.
+Here are some minor tweaks that can make a big difference:

 #### Make it easy for people to access your work